JHSRobo/releasepage/index.md

 --------------------------------

 All backup images are on a USB hanging on the cork board above the printer in the lab.
 Please replace the USB after you use it.
+There are also two pis, one backup and one advanced development, in a bag under the USBs.
+Only use to quickly switch out the test bench pi.

 ### v1.0 - 3-9-19rovpi.iso